Berkeley-CS61B/website-fa23/materials/proj/proj1a/index.md

 }
 ```

-You can also watch [this](https://www.youtube.com/watch?v=pjrsaYGa8x0) video
+You can also watch [this](https://www.youtube.com/watch?v=pjrsaYGa8x0) video.
-that goes through the steps mentioned in the spec.
+This video follows slightly different steps, but ends up with the same class.

 Note: You can also generate the constructor by clicking "Code", then "Generate"
 then "Constructor", though I prefer the typing the code yourself approach.